zuozhenggh/learning-library/developer-library/microservices-with-converged-db/walkthrough-helidon/walkthrough-helidon.md

 We created a self-signed certificate to protect the frontend-helidon service.
 This certificate will not be recognized by your browser and so a warning is displayed.
 It will be necessary to instruct the browser to trust this site to display the frontend.
 In a production implementation a certificate that is officially signed by a certificate authority should be used.

-## Task 3: Verify the Order and Inventory Functionality of GrabDish store
+## Task 3: Verify the Order and Inventory Functionality of GrabDish Store

 1. Click **Transactional** under **Labs**.